SBILIFE

 Jan 3 (Reuters) - SBI Life Insurance Company Ltd SBIL.NS:

-SBI LIFE INSURANCE COMPANY LTD - GETS ANOTHER TAX DEMAND NOTICE FOR 63.4 MILLION RUPEES INCLUDING PENALTY
+SBI LIFE INSURANCE - GETS ANOTHER TAX DEMAND NOTICE FOR 100.6 MILLION RUPEES FROM DEPARTMENT OF GOODS AND SERVICES TAX, CHENNAI, TAMILNADU

 Further company coverage: SBIL.NS